 Qualifying For a Jumbo Loan

 “The down payment requirement differs from lender to lender, but generally you have to have more skin in the game,” says Tabitha Mazzara, director of operations at Mortgage Bank of California in Manhattan Beach, California.
-“Usually, the minimum is going to be around 10%.
-For us, most of our customers put about 20%. … If your customer defaults on a million-dollar loan, that’s a huge hit to the bank.”
+“Usually, the minimum is going to be around 10%.”

 Income and asset documentation